Drives 10X more qualified traffic with high-converting landing pages

 However, because these are opt-in pages, they do not include any menus or links to make it easy for mobile visitors to navigate and find what they need.

-A landing page is a landing web page that aims to get visitors to click on one or more links.
-A splash page can be used for anything, such as promoting new products, company information, announcements of events happening in the future, and more.
+A landing page is a web page that aims to get visitors to click on one or more links.
+A splash page can be used for anything, such as promoting new products, company information, announcements of future events, and more.

 Common mistakes people make when designing landing pages